Berkeley-CS61B/skeleton-sp16/hw2/spec/hw2.md

 **Corner cases.**  By convention, the row and column indices are integers between 0 and N − 1, where (0, 0) is the upper-left site: Throw a java.lang.IndexOutOfBoundsException if any argument to `open()`, `isOpen()`, or `isFull()` is outside its prescribed range.
 The constructor should throw a `java.lang.IllegalArgumentException` if N ≤ 0.

 **Performance requirements.**  The constructor should take time proportional to $N^2$; all methods should take constant time plus a constant number of calls to the union-find methods `union()`, `find()`, `connected()`, and `count()`.
 Meeting these requirements is somewhat tricky!
 You might consider creating a solution that simply works, before figuring out a way to make it faster.
 For tips on meeting the speed requirements, see the video at the beginning of this spec.
+Your `numberOfOpenSites()` method must take constant time.

 PercolationStats.java
 --------------------------------